Company News

 The Department for Education has projected that around half of local areas will need to increase their capacity by between 10% and 20%, with around 70,000 additional places and 35,000 early years educators still required to meet demand for September 2025 - when working parents of all children under the age of 5 will be able to access 30 hours of ‘free’ childcare per week.

-School-based nurseries play a crucial role in the Early Years sector - they made up 20% of registered Early Years childcare places in 2023.
+School-based nurseries play a crucial role in the Early Years sector - they made up 22% of registered Early Years childcare places in recent years.
 SBNs provide a greater share of places in the most deprived areas of the country, and according to government figures, serve a higher proportion of children with Special Educational Needs compared to private group-based providers.

 The DfE has stated that while all parts of the sector are valuable to delivering the quality care that children need, schools are at the heart of communities.
 SBNs currently have a proportionally lower turnover, and the benefit of the option to transition staff more easily between nursery, reception and early primary classes.
 Their aim is to work with the Early Years sector to attract more people to a career in Early Years education.